 And now let’s discuss the nightlife in Berlin!

 The nightlife in Berlin

 Berlin has a lot of amazing clubs and is well known for it’s nightlife.
 A lot of tourists mainly go to experience a crazy night in Berlin.
 A few of the most popular clubs include: Bargain, Watergate, Weekend, White Trash Fast Food, Tresor, Picknick, Trust and Ashpalt.

 The club worth mentioning is Berghain, a club on the border of Kreuzberg and Friedrichshain.
 Berghain is actually considered to be one of the world’s best nightclubs, but is probably most known for the strict door policy.
 It seems completely random whether you get in or not, but we’ve got some tips from locals that go frequently: go on a Sunday afternoon and always wear black.
 No eye contact with the bouncer or playing with your phone.

 If you don’t get in: don’t take it personally.
-Just try again later or go to another cool club, there are enough options in Berlin.
-If you do get get in: be aware.
-You’re going to have a crazy night.
+Just try again later or go to another cool club in Berlin, there are enough options in Berlin.

 We hope this guide will prove useful for your visit in Berlin.
 Have you ever been to Berlin?
 If not, are you going to visit?
 Let us know in the comments!